ThomasHeim11/StableCryptoDollar/README.md

 # About

+StableCrypto Dollar (SCD) is a decentralized, algorithmic stablecoin designed to maintain stability relative to the United States Dollar (USD).
+The contract, owned by DSCEngine, operates as an ERC20 token and enables users to mint and burn tokens through interaction with the DSCEngine smart contract.

-This project is meant to be a stablecoin where users can deposit WETH and WBTC in exchange for a token that will be pegged to the USD.
+SCD's stability is ensured through a collateralization mechanism where users can deposit WETH (Wrapped Ether) and WBTC (Wrapped Bitcoin) in exchange for the stablecoin.
+These collateralized assets provide the necessary backing to maintain the peg to the USD, giving users confidence in the stability of the StableCrypto Dollar.

+As an algorithmic stablecoin, StableCrypto Dollar does not rely on a centralized entity to control its minting and burning processes.
+Instead, it employs an algorithmic approach, automatically adjusting the token supply based on demand and market conditions to maintain its peg to the USD.

+This design allows StableCrypto Dollar to be independent of traditional financial systems and provides a decentralized alternative for users seeking a stable store of value and medium of exchange within the cryptocurrency ecosystem.
+Users can leverage the stability and convenience of StableCrypto Dollar for various use cases such as trading, remittances, and as a hedging instrument in the volatile cryptocurrency market.

 - [Foundry DeFi Stablecoin](#foundry-defi-stablecoin)
 - [About](#about)